-Almost 5 million children in Syria have known nothing but war while another 1 million were born as refugees into a harsh life, UNICEF reported on Sunday to mark the atrocious conflict since early 2011 starting its 10th year.
+Almost 5 million children in Syria have known nothing but war while another 1 million were born as refugees into a harsh life, UNICEF reported on Sunday, marking the start of the devastating conflict’s 1oth year.

-The U.N. children’s agency and other United Nations officials pointed to the grim milestone as a reminder of the urgent need to end the war’s devastating consequences.
-Yet the international community is unable or unwilling to stop a “deepening” conflict that has cost hundreds of thousands of lives and uprooted millions more, according to the U.N. special envoy to Syria, Geir Pedersen.
+The U.N. children’s agency and other United Nations officials pointed to the grim milestone as a reminder of the urgent need to end the war that began in March 2011.
+Yet the international community remains unable or unwilling to stop a “deepening” conflict that has cost hundreds of thousands of lives and uprooted millions more, according to the U.N. special envoy to Syria, Geir Pedersen.

-Pedersen, a Norwegian diplomat who has been the U.N. secretary-general’s special envoy to Syria since the start of 2019, said the suffering of the Syrian people during this tragic and terrible decade still defies comprehension and belief.
+Pedersen, a Norwegian diplomat who has been the U.N. secretary-general’s special envoy to Syria since the start of 2019, said the suffering of the Syrian people for the past decade still defies comprehension and belief.
 The war has led to the 21st century’s worst humanitarian catastrophe so far, and the rise and fall and continued survival of the Islamic State group.

 “Hundreds of thousands of Syrians, men and women, have lost their lives.
 Hundreds of thousands have been detained, abducted or are missing,” Pedersen said in a statement.